codewitch-honey-crisis/alarm_panel/README.md

 ## Project Structure

-The default platform io folders house shared code under `./include`, as well as the Arduino code for the slaves under `./src`

-The implementation for the control end of the source code is under `./src-control`, but this simply supports the application logic which resides under `./common/src/control.cpp`
+The implementation for the control end of the source code is under `./src-control`, but this simply supports the application logic which resides under `./common/src/control.cpp`.
+The Arduino code for the slaves under `./src-slave`.

 - `./boards` contains PIO support for the freenove devkit
 - `./build_tools` contains ClASP-Tree which is necessary to embed the generated web content into the firmware source code `./common/include/httpd_content.h`